izelnakri/memoria/README.md

 - very easy to debug/develop the server, serialize any data in a very predictable and functional way.

 - API is very similar to Mirage, it can do everything mirage can do, while all redudant and worse API removed.

-- can run on node.js thus allows frontend mocking on server-side rendering context.

 - written in Typescript, thus provides type definitions by default.